minetest/minetest/doc/lua_api.md

         footstep = <SimpleSoundSpec>,
         -- If walkable, played when object walks on it.
-If node is -- climbable or a liquid, played when object moves through it
+If node is -- climbable or a liquid, played when object moves through it.
+        -- Sound is played at the base of the object's collision-box.
+        -- Gain is multiplied by `0.6`.
+        -- For local player, it's played position-less, with normal gain.

         dig = <SimpleSoundSpec> or "__group",
         -- While digging node.